nikita-bachhas/Multidisciplinary-Design-Project-Android-Application/README.md

 The android application allows for bluetooth connection to the robot, control the movement of the robot and tracks the location of the obstacles and the live location of the robot.

 ## Functionality
+1. The android application connects to the Raspberry Pi (RPI) module through bluetooth, which in turn facilitates the connection between the application and the robot.
+2. The android application controls the movement of the robot, allowing it to move forward, backward, right and left.
+3. The android application displays a virtual arena that allows for marking of 10x10 obstacles and also displays the live location of the robot as it is moving in the arena.

 ## Documentation
+1. The entire MDP process has been documented in the following video: [Video](https://www.youtube.com/watch?v=-sx_L624OJE&list=LL&index=21&ab_channel=Noliferist)

 ## Developed by
 1. Bachhas Nikita